Unlocking your child's

 We care about child development and we take pride into taking the time and planning for the parenting journey ahead.
 If you want to be an intentional parent, if you want to learn how to best raise your child by providing rich experiences and allowing them to develop to their fullest, this is the place for you!

 Small group classes focusing on the big picture of becoming parents and raising a child.
-Everything you need to know from the basics to abstract concepts of intuitive parenting engagement.
+Everything you need to know from the basics of newborn care to abstract concepts of meaningful parenting engagement.

-Individualized advice and guidance on sleeping consultations, establishing routines, nursery and baby-shower registry as well as behavioral challenges.
+Individualized advice and guidance on sleeping conditioning, establishing routines, positive disciple, behavioral guidance as well as maternity concierge services including nursery and baby-shower registry and much more.

 Always tuned into the latest research, we learned about how the experiences during the first years of life have greater impact in brain development as they are directly related with the cognitive, physical and socio-emotional development of a child.
 The stronger these experiences are, the stronger is the connection between neurons wiring your child’s brain.
 Our mission, is to teach parents approaches to foster and maximize positive connections that lead to thriving children and adults for years to come.